 If you’re a more accomplished knitter, consider knitting gloves and mittens; charities desperately need them.

 And if you enjoy knitting socks, do so!
 They are just as happily accepted as other items.

-4. Animal lovers, you can knit for animals as well.
+That’s right!
+Homeless shelters sometimes welcome pets, and so you can also create items for furry friends.
 Of course, check with the charity you’re knitting for to make sure they have a space (and need) for your projects.

-Carol of Streetknit Project: “Also, for the animal lovers, there are some drop-ins that also welcome pets.
+Carol of Streetknit Project specified: “Also, for the animal lovers, there are some drop-ins that also welcome pets.
 Dog coats are also in certain places useful.
 Just sayin’.”

 (Of course, if your local shelter or drop-in doesn’t need animal items, you can always knit for your local animal shelter!)